 We want to take a realistic approach to this New Year and recognize that with the onslaught of increased communications, public advertising and event-based obligations, the holiday season has been anything but “time-off.”

 Ownership, responsibility and accountability are at the heart of leadership, as many leaders know, their business, their job and their lives in general are still advancing behind the scenes while they’re taking “time-off.”
-In fact, for leaders, “time-off” from their work may be more aptly named as “time-away” from their desk.
+In fact, for leaders, “time-off” from their work may be more fittingly named “time-away” from their desk.

 While looking back over the year and beginning this New Year, we have a few secrets about resilience paraphrased from Dr. Jay, a clinical psychologist at the University of Virginia and author of Supernormal: The Untold Story of Adversity and Resilience, to keep in your back pocket, along with a deep sense of accomplishment for arriving and thriving, at the end of what for most, has been a very challenging year.